lzanini/mdbook-katex/README.md

-A Rust preprocessor for [mdBook](https://github.com/rust-lang/mdBook) rendering LaTex equations to HTML.
+A preprocessor for [mdBook](https://github.com/rust-lang/mdBook), pre-rendering LaTex equations to HTML when building the book.
 It allows for very fast page loading, compared to rendering equations in the browser.

 This preprocessor uses the [Katex](https://github.com/xu-cheng/katex-rs) crate; see [this page](https://katex.org/docs/supported.html) for the list of supported Latex functions.

 <p align="center">
   <img width="75%" height="75%" src="https://raw.githubusercontent.com/lzanini/mdbook-katex/master/katex_mathjax.gif">
 </p>

-## Usage
+## Getting Started

-Install the crate
+First, install the `mdbook-katek` crate

 ```
 cargo install mdbook-katex
 ```

-Add the preprocessor to your `book.toml` file
+Then, add the following line to your `book.toml` file

 ```toml
 [preprocessor.katex]
 ```

-Use `$` and `$$` delimiters for inline / display equations within your `.md` files.
-Use `\$` for a regular dollar symbol.
+You can now use `$` and `$$` delimiters for inline / display equations within your `.md` files.
+If you need a regular dollar symbol, you can escape delimiters with a backlash `\$`.

 ```
 # Chapter 1